oslabs-beta/anpan/README.md

 ```

 ## <a name='open-source-information'></a> Open Source Information
 If you would like to contribute to our product, let us know!
-Below are features and methods we would have liked to implement in our library and webpage.
+Below are features and methods we would have liked to implement in our library.
 If you would like to propose a new feature or method, send us a message.

 ### Contribution Guidelines
-To contribute, fork and clone our repository for the library and/or the webpage.
+To contribute, fork and clone our repository.
 Once set up, any changes will need to be approved via Pull Requests.
 We ask that you include as much information and documentation for any changes made when you create a PR.

 ### Running the library tests in dev mode
 Once cloned, run the command: